thangqd/HCMGIS/README.md

 **- Basemap**: Add dozens of global basemaps from Google, Carto, ESRI, OSM Stamen, etc.

-**- Batch Converter**: Batch convert CSV to Point Shapefile, TXT/ XLSX to CSV and other GIS formats in a folder and its subfolders
+**- Batch Converter**: Batch convert CSV to Point Shapefile, TXT/ XLSX to CSV and other GIS formats (including OSM pbf, GeoPackage) in a folder and its subfolders;

 **- Download CO-VID19 Data**:  Global COVID-19 Live Update and Time Series from Johns Holfkins CSSE, Vietnam COVID-19 Live Update from HCMGIS OpenData